 Once again months later the symptoms returned and I did visit the Lyme specialist.
-Dr. Gloor told me I was never treated long enough from the beginning or after I had the severe bout with Lyme menningitis.
+Dr. Gloor told me I was never treated long enough from the beginning or after I had a severe bout with Lyme meningitis.

 He kept me on medications for a year.
 The medications were Plaquenil (hydroxychloroquine) along with antibiotics.

 He did many tests to determine if the Lyme was gone before taking me off the meds.
 While on hydroxychloroquine for the year I had to visit an eye specialist every 6 months.
 My eyes remained fine.
 (Some people it was thought back then could have eye issues from it.)